-- Residents can access walking, cycling and public transport options with more frequent bus and rail services - Congestion will be reduced at key hotspots on the A31, A35 and A351 enabling people to get to work - Freight will be able to travel easily to and from the midlands and the North to south coast ports - Our transport system has been decarbonised and our air quality improved - Everyone can access full fibre broadband - Our energy grid is capable of supporting both demand and supply side opportunities - Our growing businesses are able to find suitable sites and premises.
+- Improved connectivity that supports sustainable housing and employment growth - Congestion reduced at key hotspots on the A31, A35, A37 and A351, enabling people to get to work - Improved air quality and decarbonised transport system - Residents can access walking, cycling and public transport options with more frequent bus and rail services - People and freight able to travel easily to and from the midlands and the north to the south coast - Everyone can access full fibre broadband - Our energy grid is capable of supporting both demand and supply side opportunities (inc. the Dorset Energy Supercluster) to support economic growth - Our growing businesses can find suitable sites and premises.

-Transport Joint work to develop a new local transport plan Membership of Western Gateway Sub National Transport Body R R R Digital Connectivity Project Gigabit Smart Places programme (BCP) 5G Rural Dorset ŧ Grid Capacity Dorset Council Grid Capacity Review Participation by Dorset Council in the new Local Energy Net Zero Accelerator (LENZA) tool Employment sites Dorset and BCP Employment Land Study and draft local plans Existing enterprise zone at Dorset Innovation Park LEP Growing Places Fund 33 P.a.a.e.
+Transport Joint work to develop a new local transport plan Membership of Western Gateway Strategic Transport Board ((,,,)) Digital ConnectivityProject Gigabit \sim Smart Places programme (BCP)5G Rural Dorset ₩ Energy and Grid Capacity Dorset Energy Supercluster project opportunities Dorset Council Grid Capacity Review Participation by Dorset Council in the new Local Energy Net Zero Accelerator (LENZA) tool Employment sites Dorset and BCP Employment Land Study and draft local plans Existing enterprise zone at Dorset Innovation Park LEP Growing Places Fund

-- Transport delivering investment in our transport infrastructure to create an integrated transport system that supports our economic growth priorities, enables safer travel and supports decarbonisation of the transport system - Digital connectivity continuing the roll-out of full fibre connectivity, attracting an internet exchange, expanding 5G delivery and stimulating private sector investment in smart infrastructure - Grid capacity boosting the capacity of the electricity grid where supply/demand connections are most constrained - Employment sites bringing forward strategic employment sites across the area (see opportunities map) and maximising growth from the Dorset Innovation Park - Construction skills ensuring the sector has skills and capacity to fill the construction jobs required to take forward the pipeline of capital projects expected in the region over the next 10 years.
+- Transport delivering investment in our transport infrastructure to create an integrated transport system that supports our economic growth priorities, enables safer travel and supports decarbonisation of the transport system (including electrification) - Digital connectivity - continuing the roll-out of full fibre connectivity, attracting an internet exchange, expanding 5G delivery and stimulating private sector investment in smart infrastructure - Grid capacity and energy supply boosting energy supply and the capacity of the electricity grid where supply/demand connections are most constrained - Employment sites bringing forward strategic employment sites across the area (see opportunities map) and maximising growth from the Dorset Innovation Park - Construction skills ensuring the sector has skills and capacity to fill the construction jobs required to take forward the pipeline of capital projects expected in the region over the next 10 years (including the Dorset Energy Supercluster)